oribenshir/afternoon_rusting/_posts/2019-1-12-ownership.md

 ---

 During my own learning of Rust, the first unique concept I've encountered was *Ownership*.
 While I don't think I'll ever be able to top the excellent job of the [Rust Book](https://doc.rust-lang.org/book/ "The Rust Book") in covering *ownership*, I do want to share my point of view on the topic.
-Furthermore, I think this concept lays the mindset of Rust development and design.
-Moreover, it is probably the foundation for any future post I'll share.
+I think this concept lays the mindset of Rust development and design and it is probably the foundation for any future post I'll share.
 Personally, I hope this blog will be able to address any developers, with various backgrounds, hence covering *ownership* first is a must.<!--more-->

 ### Ownership In The Real World